Truist Park: Opening

 The 2017 Atlanta Braves season was the team's first in Truist Park.
 The Atlanta Braves defeated the New York Yankees 8–5 in an exhibition game on March 31, 2017, in their first game in the ballpark.

 On January 25, 2017, the Braves announced that the University of Georgia and University of Missouri would play the first baseball game in Truist Park on April 8, 2017.
 The Georgia-Missouri game was also the first time the stadium was open to the general public.
 The teams drew in 33,025 spectators as Missouri beat Georgia 6–1.
 Missouri's Trey Harris hit the first home run.

 The Braves' regular-season opener was held on April 14, 2017.
 During pregame ceremonies, the Braves unveiled the team's 10 retired numbers on a left-field facade, and seven of the 10 individuals represented—Hank Aaron, Bobby Cox, Tom Glavine, Chipper Jones, Dale Murphy, Phil Niekro, and John Smoltz—took part in the festivities.
 The ceremonial first pitch was thrown by Aaron, with Cox serving as catcher.
 Aaron had also thrown the ceremonial first pitch for the Braves' first and last games at Turner Field.
 The Braves would defeat the San Diego Padres 5–2.
 Braves center fielder Ender Inciarte recorded the first out, first hit, first run, and first home run in the new ballpark.
+Starting pitcher Julio Teherán, who earned the final win at Turner Field, earned the first win at the new park.